jjnaga/ITSCS/README.md

 1. Establish text hierarchy
 2. Heighten ease of UX
+3. Better utilize JS + jQuery to dynamically emphasize state
-3. Build easily sustainable modifable layout to allow for rapid changes/additions/removal via *CSS Grid*
+4. Build easily sustainable and modifable layout to allow for rapid changes/additions/removal via *CSS Grid*
-4. Enhance mobile experience to allow for remote clock-ins in edge cases.
+5. Enhance mobile experience to allow for remote clock-ins in edge cases.

 Leveraging *CSS Grid* + *Flexbox* for layout due to lack of need for IE11 support.